Code of Conduct

 Activities Leading to Possible Suspension

-a) Uttering a threat to or inflicting serious bodily harm on another person.
+a) uttering a threat to inflict serious bodily harm on another person;

-d) Swearing at a teacher or at another person in a position of authority
+f) swearing at a teacher or at another person in a position of authority;

-e) Committing an act of vandalism that causes extensive damage to school property
+g) committing an act of vandalism that causes extensive damage to school property;

-m) Any act considered by the principal to be injurious to the physical or mental well-being of members of the school community.
+m) any act considered by the principal to be injurious to the physical or

-n) Any act considered by the principal to be contrary to the Board or school Code of Conduct.
+n) any act considered by the principal to be contrary to the Board or school

 Suspension Reviews